 Why your transferable skills are valuable

-Transferable skills are a core set of skills and abilities that are useful in almost any role – and you’ve likely got quite a few of them.
-Organisational skills like time management, communication skills like writing and listening, and people skills like co-operation, leadership and teamwork are all transferable.
+Transferable skills are skills and abilities that are useful in almost any role – and you’ve likely got quite a few of them.
+Organisational skills like time management, communication skills like writing and listening, and people skills like co-operation, leadership and teamwork are all transferable skills.

-Because they can be used across many different kinds of work, transferable skills can be incredibly valuable in helping you get into a new role or industry.
+Because you can use transferable skills across many kinds of work, they can be incredibly valuable in helping you get into a new role or industry.
 They can also help you stand out during the job application process.
 Employers value transferable skills because they’re often fundamental skills that are of real benefit to the workplace.

 Transferable skills show that you can adapt